lmika/oaipmh/README.md

 - *url*: The URL of the OAI-PMH provider.
 - *set*: The default set to use.
 When `-s` is not specified in commands that use it (like `list` or `harvest`), this set will be used instead.

+### External Processes

+External processes can be used to configure common tools which consume metadata records.
+These can be used with commands like `get` which will run the metadata record through the tool, instead of displaying them.

+    [extprocess "<name>"]
+    cmd=<cmd>
+    tempfile=<tempfile>

+Configuration values to use:

+- *name*: The name of the external process.
+- *cmd*: The command to execute.
+- *tempfile*: If "true", the record content will be written to a temporary file.
+Otherwise, the content will be piped to the command via stdin.

+The command will be executed within the configured shell of the current user as determined by the SHELL environment variable.
+Note that the shell must support the `-c` switch in order to accept *cmd* as an argument.
+If *tempfile* is set to "false", the record content itself is piped to the command via stdin.
+Setting *tempfile* to true will have the record content written to a temporary file prior to invoking the command.

+Information about the current record is exposed to the subprocess through environment variables:

+- *urn*: The record identifier
+- *file*: The file containing the record content, if *tempfile* is set to true.

+How the output of the command is used will depend on the command invoking the subprocess.
+For example, the `get` command will simply forward the output to stdout.
+Anything written to stderr will always be forward to stderr of `oaipmh`.
+A command returning a non-zero return code will show an error and will usually terminate processing of the command.